For Clinicians

 Cannabis and TBI: Seeing through the Haze

-Facilitated by Jesse Fann, MD
+Facilitated by Jesse Fann, MD, MPH

 With the legalization of marijuana in Washington and many other states over the past decade, access to cannabis has increased dramatically.
 This class focused on what we know and what we still don’t know about the potential therapeutic and harmful effects of cannabis in people who have experienced a TBI.